OctopusNO1/HintonZhang.Deep-Learning-Algorithm-Guide/README.md

-# Artificial-Intelligence-Guide
+# Deep Learning Algorithm-Guide

-This is an Artificial Intelligence learning and Interview guide.
+This is an Deep Learning Algorithm Learning and Interview guide.
-I help this guide can help you to be a Machine Engineer in Tencent.
+I help this guide can help you to be a Deep Learning Algorithm Researcher in Tencent.

 ## 1. Program Language(important)

 ### 1.1 C/C++ or Java